Car Insurance After Death of Owner: How to Handle Deceased Policyholder's Policy

 What Insurance Is Required for an Inherited Vehicle?

 At minimum, you'll need your state's required liability coverage before you can legally register and drive the vehicle.
-Beyond that, consider the vehicle's value:
+State minimum requirements vary significantly and have seen updates across several states in 2025–2026.
+Beyond the legal minimums, consider the vehicle's value:

 Vehicle Type Recommended Coverage